minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

       on the source cluster and :mc-cmd:`mc admin policy set` to associate the policy to that new user.

-   .. tab:: Replication Remote User
+   .. tab-item:: Replication Remote User

       The following policy provides permissions for enabling synchronization of replicated data *into* the cluster.